kimatron/fish-id/README.md

 [FreeCodeCamp](www.freecodecamp.org).
 - Rewatched Love Running project from [Code Institute](www.codeinstitute.com) for inspiration on order to set up html and css.
 - Used [Coolors](https://coolors.co/) to get a color scheme to match my images.
-- All photos used were my own, taken by me or for me.
+- All photos used were my own, taken by me or for me with permission by my co-worker Tony Land.
 ### Acknowledgments
 - Thanks to my fellow coding student Viola Bergere for keeping me motivated and being my second pair of eyes when I was missing a curly bracket or colon when I was fit to smash my computer out the window :)
 - And thanks to my mentor Juliia for all her knowledgable guidance and patience with my troubleshooting woes https://github.com/IuliiaKonovalova